Heating & Air Conditioning Tips & Info

 2. Furnace Repair and Annual Maintenance

-Preventative maintenance for your furnace is always less stressful than furnace repair.
+Preventative maintenance for your furnace (or boiler) is always less stressful than furnace repair.
 Review what you can do in the off season to help keep your furnace in good condition.

 Summer is the perfect time for furnace repair and maintenance, and other heating repair issues.
 One reason for this is the availability of furnace technicians.
 Another is that preventative maintenance is always less stressful than furnace repair when it’s freezing outside.